How Long Are Hard Hats Good For UK Citizens?

 You can wear bandanas, hoods, skull caps, and even welder caps that don’t contain any metal parts.

-These materials should also be worn smoothly on the top of the head, and precautions adhered to avoid pressure points to allow the suspension to be adjustable for a comfortable fit.
+These materials should also be worn smoothly on the top of the head, and precautions should be taken to avoid pressure points so that the suspension can be adjusted for a comfortable fit.

 One should avoid wearing baseball-style caps beneath their hard hats because they tend to interfere with the proper functioning of the suspension during impacts.